 Birch medicinal properties

 Metabolism.
 Diuretic effects of birch

-The birch is considered one of the best diuretics for its ability to stimulate the removal of liquids without being irritating to the kidneys and having little agressive effect on the mucosal of these organs.
+The birch is considered one of the best diuretics for its ability to stimulate the removal of liquids without being irritating to the kidneys and having little agressive effect on the mucosal of

 They have also anti-rheumatic, hypouricemic, antihydropic and slimming properties that have been proven.